crypto-org-chain/chain-docs/docs/chain-details/module_slashing.md

 ### Jailing

 A validator is jailed when they make liveness or Byzantine fault, when a validator is jailed, it will no longer be considered as an active validator until they are un-jailed.
-Futhermore, it cannot be un-jailed before `downtime_jail_duration`.
+Furthermore, it cannot be un-jailed before `downtime_jail_duration`.
 This `downtime_jail_duration` is a network parameter which can be configured during genesis.